 Transfer SQL Server Tables with Data Using Transfer SQL Server Objects Task in SSIS

 STEP 1: Open BIDS and Drag and drop the Transfer SQL Server Objects Task from the toolbox to control flow.

 Double click on the Transfer SQL Server Objects will open the Transfer SQL Server Objects Task Editor to configure it.

-In this tab you can write your own Name and description as per the project requirements.
+General Tab: In this tab, you can write your name and description as per the project requirements.

 Once you click on <New connection…>, an SMO Connection Manager Editor window will be opened to configure the connection.

-STEP 3: For this example, we are selecting our localhost instance and we are using Windows Authentication.
-If you are working for an organization then select the SQL Server Authentication and provide the credentials.
+STEP 3: For this example, we are selecting our localhost instance, and we are using Windows Authentication.
+If you are working for an organization, select the SQL Server Authentication, and provide the credentials.

 Click on the Test Connection button to check whether the connection is throwing errors or not.

 STEP 4: Click on the SourceDatabase option and select the database you want to use.
-For this SSIS Transfer SQL Server Tables with Data, we are selecting [Adventure works DW 2014] as shown below.
+For this SSIS Transfer SQL Server Tables with Data, we are selecting [Adventure works DW 2014].

-STEP 5: Select the DestinationConnection property and click on to create New connection.
-If you already created then select it.
+STEP 5: Select the DestinationConnection property and click on to create a New connection.
+If you already created, then select it.

 We already mentioned localhost instance in SourceConnection, and here also we are going to use the same instance.
 If you want to create a new one, click on will open the SMO Connection Manager Editor window to configure the connection.

 STEP 6: Click on the DestinationDatabase option and select the database you want to use.
-For now we are selecting [TRANSFER DB TASKS] as shown below.
+For now, we are selecting [TRANSFER DB TASKS].

-STEP 7: Click on the CopyData property and change the option from default False to True because, In this example we are willing to transfer SQL Server Database tables along with Data from source to destination.
+STEP 7: Click on the CopyData property and change the option from default False to True.
+In this example, we are willing to transfer SQL Server Database tables along with Data from source to destination.

-By changing CopyData property option from False to True Transfer SQL Server Objects Task will copy the tables and also data inside the tables.
+By changing the CopyData property option from False to True, Transfer SQL Server Objects Task will copy the tables and also data inside the tables.